Cannes documentary makers focus on Jackie Stewart, Pele and Ali

 Frears said he had wanted to highlight the case after discovering how badly Ali had been treated, and had received Ali's approval when he showed him the film two weeks ago.

-"I just had no idea that that was the story, but nobody did, nobody realised," Frears said.
+"I just had no idea that that was the story, but nobody did, nobody realized," Frears said.

 Pele, 72, was in Cannes to discuss a film about his life being made by Hollywood producer Brian Grazer, maker of "Apollo 13" and "A Beautiful Mind", to be released next year as Brazil hosts the 2014 soccer World Cup.